async-rs/async.rs/source/blog/2019-08-13-announcing-async-std.html.md

 ## Additional libraries

-`async-std` also provides a currently unstable library for Transport Layer Security (TLS), with the intent to ship a minimal stable version together with the end release.
+`async-std` also provides a currently unstable library for Transport Layer Security (TLS), called `async-tls`, with the intent to ship a minimal stable version together with the first stable release. `async-tls` does not depend on `async-std`.

 ## Security and reliability